rafeykhan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### softmax probabilities for each prediction.

-For the these certain images, the model is relatively sure that this is a certain sign (probabilities greater 0.9), and that happens to be the correct prediction.
+For these images, the model is pretty sure that this is a certain sign (probabilities greater 0.9), and that happens to be the correct prediction.

 ![alt text][image6]